microsoft/vision-datasets/README.md

 ## Helpful commands

-There are a few commands that come with this repo once installed, such as TVS <=> COCO conversion, datset check and download, detection => classification dataset, and so on, check [`UTIL_COMMANDS.md`](./UTIL_COMMANDS.md) for details.
+There are a few commands that come with this repo once installed, such as datset check and download, detection conversion to classification dataset, and so on, check [`UTIL_COMMANDS.md`](./UTIL_COMMANDS.md) for details.